Joacodef/CT-RATE_classifier/scripts/data_preparation/README.md

 ### `create_training_subsets_hpo.py`

-This script is used to prepare for hyperparameter optimization.
-It takes a training data file (e.g., a single fold from `create_kfold_splits.py`) and creates smaller, stratified, and nested subsets (e.g., 5%, 20%, 50% of the data).
-This allows the `optimize_hyperparams.py` script to test many parameter combinations quickly on smaller data before promoting the best ones to larger datasets.
+This script prepares data for hyperparameter optimization by creating smaller, nested subsets from a larger training file (e.g., `train_fold_0.csv`).
+It uses multi-label iterative stratification to ensure that the pathology distribution in the smaller subsets (e.g., 5%, 20%, 50%) is representative of the original set.
+This allows for faster evaluation of multiple hyperparameter combinations.

 **Usage:**